 - Preheat oven to 350 degrees F.

-- Wash the potatoes and place in a pot with cold water covering them.
+- Wash the potatoes and place in a pot with cold, heavily salted water covering them.
 Bring to a boil and cook until tender and a knife slips easily into them, about 20 minutes.

 - Drain in a colander and allow to cool for 5-10 minutes.

-- Meanwhile, brush a rimmed baking sheet with 1 tablespoon olive oil.
+- Meanwhile, brush a rimmed baking sheet with 1 tablespoon of the olive oil.

-- Melt the butter in the microwave and stir in the everything bagel seasoning.
+- Melt the butter (2 tablespoons) in the microwave and stir in the everything bagel seasoning.

 - Place the potatoes on the baking sheet and smash, carefully, using a potato masher, a fork, or the bottom of a drinking glass.
 Try to keep them in one piece, but if they crumble apart a bit, that's fine too.